JStafford00/JSCalendar/README.md

 # JSCalendar
-Basic calander using OrchardCore and FullCalendar.
+Basic calendar using OrchardCore and FullCalendar.

 Username: admin